DevTeam/Pure.DI/README.md

 - High performance with all .NET compiler/JIT optimizations
 - Ultra-fine tuning of generic types
 - A predictable dependency graph which are building on the fly while you are writing your code
+- Supports .NET BCL types from the box

 ## [Schrödinger's cat](Samples/ShroedingersCat) shows how it works